TohruDiscordBot/tohru/README.md

 ## Contribution

 All contributions are welcomed.
-Simply clone the dev branch and make a pull request if you want to change anything
+Simply clone the `dev` branch and make a pull request if you want to change anything.